NeiloErnesto89/project1-ux/README.md

 The About section has a simple layout, with links to my personal profiles on Github and Linkedin.
 I used a simple col-12 grid layout in this section, so as to keep the view simple.
 I also used a rounded photo, some text and icons.

 This footer is also consistent throughout the site, on each page I give different pieces of easily digestable yet (I feel) interesting information that the user can click on and find out more.
-I used a 'hidden-xs-down' tag in the HTML so that depending on the Users view, the 3rd icon (on the righthand side) on the footer was hidden to give it a more asthecially pleasing look.
+I used a grid system of col-sm-4 col-6 on the footer and for the third icon I added a 'hidden-xs-down' tag in the HTML so that, depending on the Users view, the 3rd icon (on the righthand side) on the footer was hidden, to give it a more of an asthecially pleasing look.

 ### Existing Features